cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 <!--
   TODO: how do we add an id?
-Like addr = "tcp://f2673103417334a839f5c20096909c3023ba4903@val-alice:26659" Otherwise you could be signing blocks submitted by a malicious actor.
+Like addr = "tcp://f2673103417334a839f5c20096909c3023ba4903@val-alice:26659" Otherwise, you could be signing blocks submitted by a malicious actor.
 -->

 In the above, `val-alice` is the future network name of Alice's validator, and it will indeed be resolved to an IP address via Docker's internal DNS.
-In a real production setup you would use a fully resolved IP address so as to avoid the vagaries of DNS.
+In a real production setup, you would use a fully resolved IP address to avoid the vagaries of DNS.

 Do not forget, you must inform Alice's validator that it should indeed listen on port `26659`.
 In `val-alice/config/config.toml`: